About the program

 Earn High School Credit

-PSYL has been approved by the Ministry of Education in British Columbia and Ontario to offer students high school credits.
-(BC: 4 credits at the Grade 12 level through the External Credentials Program.
-ON: Interdisciplinary Studies Grade 12 University Preparation credit IDC4U.)
+PSYL has been approved by the Ministry of Education in British Columbia to offer students high school credits.
+(BC: 4 credits at the Grade 12 level through the External Credentials Program).
+Many school in Ontario also grant PSYL participants a credit, please check with your school first.
+(ON: Interdisciplinary Studies Grade 12 University Preparation credit IDC4U.)
 Students in other provinces may be eligible to receive either of these as transfer credits, and can discuss with their school administration.